fooker/pullomatic/README.md

 ## Configuration

 Each repository is configured in a single file which must be placed inside `/etc/pullomatic/`.
-The filename is used as repository name and must be formatted as TOML file.
+The filename is used as repository name and must be formatted as YAML file.

-The main section must contain a `path` which specifies the path where the repository lives.
+The configuration must contain a `path` which specifies the path where the repository lives locally.
 On startup, the existence of the repository will checked.
 If the repository does not exists, the remote repository will be cloned to that path.
 Second, the config must contain a `remote_url` and a `remote_branch` which specifies the remote URL of the GIT repository and the branch to check out.